schelhorn/virana/README.md

 The Virus Analysis Toolkit

-Note: We are currently expanding this Readme in order to include analysis recommendations for various scenarios.
+Note: We are currently expanding this Readme in order to include analysis recommendations for various scenarios as well as a detailled installation guide.
+Please visit this page again in a week for an illustrated guide and additional command line help.
 A version of this tool for the workflow engine `Galaxy` that automatically satisfies all dependencies during installation is also available at http://testtoolshed.g2.bx.psu.edu/view/mzeidler/virana_main

 ### Summary